genomescience-org-uk/website/accomodation.md

 ## Accomodation

-Abstract submission is now open for short talks and poster presentations at Genome Science UK 2025.
-Register your interest via the <a href ="https://app.oxfordabstracts.com/stages/77762/submitter" target="_blank">Abstract Submission Portal</a>.
-Note that this is separate from the registering for the conference (<a href="https://register.oxfordabstracts.com/event/74773" target="_blank">to register</a>).
-Registration will be a requirement for accepted presentations.

-We’ve snapped up some special room rates throughout the city for your stay during the conference. <a href = "https://ngcb.hotelplanner.com/Event/79b5/", target = "_blank">Vist the official accommodation website for the Genome Science UK 2025 </a>
+We’ve snapped up some special room rates throughout the city for your stay during the conference. <a href = "https://ngcb.hotelplanner.com/Event/79b5/" target = "_blank">Vist the official accommodation website for the Genome Science UK 2025 </a>